faizancodes/Job-Listing-Scraper/README.md

 Scrape hundreds of job listings for any position in seconds!

 # Required Libraries
-To run the code, you will have to install several libraries in python.
+This program requires two libraries to be installed in order to execute.
 They can be installed using **pip**, which can be downloaded [here](https://pip.pypa.io/en/stable/installing/)

 Once you have pip installed, you can run these commands in terminal (Mac) or the command prompt (Windows) to download the required libraries
 ```